 Per diem and mileage allowance cannot exceed the rates for business travel laid down by the Danish Ministry of Finance.
-These rates can be found in Medarbejder- og Kompetencestyrelsen's document "Cirkulære om satsregulering pr.
-1. januar XXXX for tjenesterejser".
+These rates can be found in 'Medarbejder- og Kompetencestyrelsen's document "Cirkulære om satsregulering for tjenesterejser".

 3.3.
 Salaries for Danish personnel